MDS-ES Call for Hosts - School for Young Neurologists (2020-2022)

-To apply to host an upcoming school for young neurologists, please submit application to the MDS- European Section Regional Program Manager, Heather Vitale at email@example.com before March 18, 2019.
+If you are interested in applying to be a host for a school for young neurologists at a later date, please submit application to the MDS- European Section Regional Program Manager, Heather Vitale at firstname.lastname@example.org.

 The application requests a description of your institution’s ability to meet each of the following Host Requirements as described below: